 In this article, we discussed how to use ADD and COPY Dockerfile instructions, their use-cases, the fundamental differences between the two along with some hands-on examples and commands.

-- What is the difference between 'log' and 'symlog' in matplotlib?
+- What is the difference between javac, java commands?

-- What is difference between '.' , '?' and '*' in Python regular expression?
+- What is the difference between shallow copy and deep copy in Java?